stefank97/perception_injector/Readme.md

 ```

 After reopening, RViz and Stage will launch automatically.
-Before doing anything else, click **"2D Goal Pose"** in RViz so the first TF transforms get published and Nav2 does not time out.
+Before doing anything else, click **"2D Goal Pose"** and let the robot drive across the map in RViz, so the first TF transforms get published and Nav2 does not time out.
+It needs to make some distance, so at least send it to the neck of the dragon.

 ---